-If you do not have a tattoo, but are thinking about getting one, and it is going to be in an area where you are concerned about hair growth, the best thing to do would be to have laser hair removal before you have your tattoo – if you want to keep the area smooth and hair free after the tattoo.
+If you do not have a tattoo yet, but are thinking about getting one, and it is going to be in an area where you are concerned about hair growth, the best thing to do would be to be prepared, have laser hair removal before you have your tattoo – if you want to keep the area smooth and hair free after the tattoo.

 Some areas are naturally hair free so there is no need to worry.
 If you are planning your next tattoo on your forearms or legs, which are hairier, then plan ahead and get laser hair removal before you get the tattoo done.

-Can you get a tattoo after laser removal ?
+Can you get a tattoo after laser hair removal?

 Location, location, location

-You could run into problems when you have a large tattoo in areas where hair growth is unavoidable such as on your arms such, if you have a sleeve, or back or on your legs or in more discreet places!
+Large tattoos in areas where hair growth is unavoidable such as on your arms, if you have a sleeve, or back or on your legs or in more discreet places!

 Can laser hair removal be used over a tattoo ?

-Laser hair removal cannot be done over tattoos.
-Only the surrounding areas and therefore the larger the tattoo, the greater the problem removing hair.
+Now for the bad news laser hair removal cannot be done over tattoos.
+Only the surrounding areas around the tattoo itself.
+The larger the tattoo, the greater the problem removing hair by laser.

 There have been stories in the press of laser hair removal being done over a tattoo, usually by an unregulated clinic or untrained, inexperienced employee, which have resulted in serious third degree burns requiring hospital attention.